leah2193/home-lab/labs/02-OSPF/README.md

-would need to share that subnet, which seemed inflexible in a real enterprise environment where multiple VLANs are often used to separate user groups, enforce security boundaries, and limit the spread of broadcast traffic so that devices spend less time processing unnecessary network traffic.
+would need to share that subnet, which seemed inflexible in a real enterprise environment where multiple VLANs are often used to separate user groups, enforce security boundaries, and contain layer 2 broadcast traffic such as ARP and DHCP requests so that devices spend less time processing traffic that is not relevant to their operation.
+Multiple VLANs will also improve scalability as the number of endpoints grow"

-Instead, I configured a trunk link between SW1 and the access switch and implemented SVIs on SW1 to provide inter-VLAN routing.
+SO I configured a trunk link between SW1 and the access switch and implemented SVIs on SW1 to provide inter-VLAN routing.
 This design allows additional VLANs to be extended to the access layer in the future without